Corysia/Unity-Oculus-Example/README.md

 >
 >  In your hierarchy, expand the `OVRPlayerController` and find the `OVRCameraRig`.
 Locate the `OVRManager` panel and change the value of `Element 0` in `Target Devices` from `GearVR or Go` to `Quest`.
 Also, check `Use Recommended MSAA Level`

+At this point, you should be able to build and run.
+You should be able to:

+* Smoothly move with the left thumbstick.
+* Turn with the right thumbstick.

+> ***QUEST ONLY***
+>
+> If you can't move or you just take a small step forward, check your AndroidManifest.xml file.
+You may need to regenerate it.

 ---
 #### Adding Collision Detection
 * Click on the `OVRPlayerController` in your Hierarchy